Advising and Registration

 - Schedule planner

-- You will fill this form out with your adviser, so you should print a copy to bring it with you.
+- You will fill this form out with your adviser, so you should print a copy to bring with you.

 - Courses that meet group requirements and Courses without prerequisites